 Do I Need a Battery to Store My Extra Power?

-Sometimes you don’t use all the energy your panels are producing right away.
+Sometimes you don’t use all the energy your panels produce right away.
 Batteries are commonly used to store excess electricity for homeowners to use during the night and on cloudier days.
-Another popular option many solar customers are leaning towards is Net Metering.
+Another popular option many solar customers are taking advantage of is Net Metering.

 What Affects Solar Production?

-Location: Places with more peak sunlight hours will have higher overall production.
+Location: Places with higher peak sunlight hours will have more overall production.

 Weather: You should expect to have lower production during the winter compared to the warmer summer months.